Developing new ways of seeing and doing

 We are still building this page so, for now, just an overview.

 The practice, development and contemplation of the arts are central to Anthroposophy.
-But there is no one anthroposophical approach to art, other than that of creativity.
-However, the aim is not creative self-expression but rather transcendence and transformation of the material substances used in art-making towards the spiritual.
+But there is no one anthroposophical approach to art, other than that of creativity that looks to the spiritual in human and world.
+The aim is not creative self-expression but rather transcendence and transformation of the material substances used in art-making towards the spiritual.
 Steiner emphasised the role of arts as a force for individual and social renewal.
 Therefore, the arts play a focal role in education and therapy, as well as in personal and professional development in any sphere of human activity.

 In the Australian scene, there are well-established vocational trainings and professional practices in the performing arts, including eurythmy, music, the visual arts and architecture.
-A list of these organisations is currently being collated.
+Many of these are listed on this site under Adult Education and Training.

 The Astro Calendar